LordSimal/custom-html-elements/README.md

 <c-github>Inner Content</c-github>
 ```

-To access the `Inner Content` text inside your class you simply have to call `$this->content` like so
+To access the `Inner Content` text inside your class you simply have to call `$this->innerContent` like so

 ```php
 class Github extends CustomTag